 Turn 14 - Next up is a short straight, where DRS is available to use, with a sharp right turn at the end of it, found at the same intersection as Turn 8 as the corners back onto each other.

-Turn 22 /23 - After a minor lift before the first apex, the final two open left turns are then taken at full throttle at speeds of well over 100mph, taking drivers back onto the main straight and to the finish line.
+Turn 18/19 - Powering out of the chicane, the final two open left turns are then taken at full throttle at speeds of well over 100mph, taking drivers back onto the main straight and to the finish line.

 Free practice 1: 5:30pm-6:30pm [10:30am-11:30am UK]